nanthagabriel/nanthagabriel/README.md

 # 🙋🏾‍♂️ Hi, I’m Nantha Gabriel.

 I spent several decades in the film industry, perfecting my craft as an actor, working on indie projects to Netflix features.
 I dropped out of school at 13 but I've never stopped learning.
 Now at 43, I’m embracing a new challenge and transitioning into the world of Data Science.
-I'm diving deep into Python, Machine Learning, AI, and more.
+I'm diving deep into Python, Machine Learning, AI and more.

 My journey is all about growth, resilience and transformation.
 As I learn and build new skills, I’m passionate about using data to tell compelling stories, just like I did in film.
 This repository documents my progress as I work toward landing an entry-level position in Data Science.